How is Red Whale different from other swim schools and swimming lessons?

 We have small class sizes and our teachers are always in the water when the level of swimming of your child requires it.
-This means children progress much faster.
+This means children receive personal attention and will progress much faster.

-We follow the International Learn to Swim programme (commonly used in UK, Australia, USA) which encourages learning through games and activities.
+Our programme encourages learning through games and activities.
 Children should enjoy their lessons and want to come back each week.
-We don't believe in a military style approach that traumatises children.
+Although we sufficiently challenge children when they are ready, we don't believe in a military style approach that traumatises children.

 Our teachers are professionals and highly passionate.
-This is their profession and definitely not a student job.
 They have specific qualifications to teach babies and children.

 All children learn in the same sequence but progress at a different pace.
 There are many factors that affect this.
 Any child can be a good swimmer, even if they are initially nervous or scared.

 No matter how long it takes, we never neglect any child, or give up on any child.
 Even if it seems a child is making slow progress, a child's confidence is always growing and inevitably this ends in them making breakthroughs.

 This is most commonly seen when children first put their head underwater.
 This can take a long time for some children, but once this breakthrough is made, they usually progress at a faster pace.

 9. Convenience for parents.